NProfileAnalysisComputationalTool/npact/README.md

   python.
 It works on CentOS and Ubuntu; it should work on any posix environment build of python.
 Mac OS X is expected to work.
-* A C compiler: the actual analysis code is written in C. Tested with gcc 4.6.1.
+* A C compiler: the actual analysis code is written in C. Tested with gcc 4.8.4.
 Others should work, I don't think there is anything too crazy being used.
 * [Make](http://www.gnu.org/s/make/): A makefile is used to build all the C.
 * Some sort of PostScript viewer to view the output files.
-* An fcgi server to run the website.
-The included apache.conf works with Apache 2.2 running mod_fcgid but other fcgi servers should work as well.
-If you intend to only run it locally there is a builtin webserver that will do well enough.
 * [Git](http://git-scm.com/) (OPTIONAL): The version control system this project is maintained in.
 Will be necessary to record changes but not for running the project.